WEST: LLM based Speech Toolkit for Speech Understanding, Generation, and Interaction: Experiments

 \subsection{Speech Understanding and Question Answering}

 As speech understanding, we train a question answering task on Belle-1.4M-SLAM-Omni\cite{chen2024slam}.
 The training is divided into two stages.
 In the first stage, we train on AIShell-2\cite{du2018aishell} for speech recognition.
 In the second stage, we train on Belle-1.4M-SLAM-Omni for question answering.
 We also add AIShell-2 data in the second stage to avoid the loss of speech recognition ability.
 We apply the firered model as the speech encoder and Qwen3-1.7B as the LLM, and the model is trained on 4 A800 GPUS with pack size 25000 and 20000 steps.
+During the testing stage, we use beam search decoding.
+For detailed configuration, please refer to \url{https://github.com/wenet-e2e/west/blob/main/examples/belle_1.4M_qa/conf/generation_config.json}.

 We also design a Chinese question answering test set with 300 samples, which covers traditional Chinese culture, geography, STEM(Science, Technology, Engineering, Mathematics) knowledge.
-We name it Chinese QA test set, which is publicly available at \url{https://github.com/wenet-e2e/west/}(TODO: Fix the url).
+We name it Chinese QA test set, which is publicly available at \url{https://huggingface.co/datasets/wenet-e2e/chinese_qa}.
 We evaluate the question answering ability of models on this test set.

 Table\ref{table:qa} show the results on speech question answering on WEST.